 To use this backlink tool, you will–predictably–first need to enter your competitor’s URL into it.
 Then, you may navigate to “Inbound Links” and filter their backlinks based on link type and link status.
 This section will also offer Domain Authority (DA) and PA information, which are invaluable toward Follow link analysis.
 However, it is worth reiterating that you will not just need Follow links for link equity – colloquially called “link juice”.
 NoFollow links will also produce traffic and make your backlink profile appear more natural for search engines.

-As above with SEMrush’s Backlink Gap tool this tool also allows you to export data into a .csv file.
+As mentioned above, SEMrush’s Backlink Gap tool allows you to export data into a .csv file.
 You may thus use it in Excel or Sheets to filter by such factors as: